SANDY WOLF

 Sandy is a multifaceted architect who can be as excited about providing excellent customer service and efficient project management as she is about beautiful design.
 She founded Office of Ordinary Architecture to create a firm where these three elements converge.
 The name is a nod to her belief that great design can be found in any project and that the ordinary deserves celebrating.

-The self-proclaimed foodie, recycling enthusiast, and public transport devotee lives with her husband, daughter, and pet hedgehog, Frenchy, in Seattle’s Mt.
+The self-proclaimed foodie, recycling enthusiast, and reality television devotee lives with her husband, daughter, and pet hedgehog, Frenchy, in Seattle’s Mt.
 Baker Neighborhood.
 She can also be found volunteering with the Washington Women’s Foundation, the Auburn University Architecture Advisory Council, or working in her neighborhood P-Patch.

 ciera shaver